 (1) Physical chemical metallurgy process under high temperature and high pressure.

 The high temperature generated by the spark discharge causes the electrode material and the matrix material on the surface of the workpiece to partially melt.
 The pressure generated by the thermal expansion of the gas and the mechanical impact force of the electrode then causes the electrode material and the matrix material to fuse and undergo physical and chemical interaction.
 The interaction of ionized gas elements, such as nitrogen and oxygen, produces a special alloy on the surface of the substrate.

 (2) High temperature diffusion process.

-The diffusion process takes place both in the melting zone and at the liquid-solid phase boundary.
+The diffusion process occurs in both the melting zone and at the boundary between the liquid and solid phases.

-Due to the very short diffusion time, the diffusion of liquid elements into the matrix is limited, and the diffusion layer is very shallow, but the matrix and alloy layer can also achieve better metallurgical bonding.
+Because of the brief diffusion time, the diffusion of liquid elements into the matrix is limited, resulting in a shallow diffusion layer.
+However, this allows for improved metallurgical bonding between the matrix and the alloy layer.

 (3) Rapid phase change process.